Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 On the processes side, the shared responsibility model requires that the overall goals of software speed, security and stability are maintained by all stakeholders.
 Therefore, best practices in security, development and operations must be embraced from the outset and across the entire SDLC.

 For the above, the support provided by technologies is crucial.
 These are integrated into the cycles and facilitate many processes.
-Security testing with automated tools, for instance, is essential for the DevSecOps culture.
+Security testing with automated tools, for instance, that complement manual security testing by experts, is valuable in the DevSecOps culture.
 However, automation must be used when necessary and not excessively so that it doesn't affect the effectiveness of software development and deployment.

 Finally, DevSecOps must involve governance.
 Companies must monitor their procedures, measure their performance, identify and analyze their obstacles, failures and progress, define challenges and learn and improve with the help of feedback.
 The metrics obtained throughout the organization's DevSecOps maturation are pretty helpful for governance decision-making.